abelaprl/Abelaprl/README.md

 I’m a student majoring in Information System and Technology at Institut Teknologi Bandung.
 I'm passionate about data analytics, business intelligence, and exploring innovative solutions using technology.
 </p>

+### 🌱 About Me
+- 🌱 I’m learning more about machine learning and artificial intelligence.
+- 💬 Feel free to ask me about data analytics, programming, or anything tech-related!
+- 📫 How to reach me: [abelapriliani88@gmail.com](mailto:abelapriliani88@gmail.com) | [LinkedIn](https://www.linkedin.com/in/abel-apriliani-131309260/)

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=abelaprl&color=blueviolet" alt="profile views">
 </p>